How rich and compelling is your presentation content?

-This was followed by a lecture about the importance of ‘leadership not management’ of which there are countless books and blogs.
+This was followed by a lecture about the importance of ‘leadership not management.’
 It concluded with a call to action for us all to be ‘pioneering’.

 Presentation 2 – Better but only marginally

-Especially when what does come next is a plethora of obvious information about how consumers are still spending online after the shops are closed, how we are happy to buy our holidays online and do business on the web with utility companies, etc.
+This was quickly followed by a plethora of obvious information about how consumers are still spending online after the shops are closed.
+We were then reminded of how we are happy to buy our holidays online and do business on the web with utility companies, etc.

 The next presenter rattled through his presentation at a million miles an hour.
 If he had slowed down just a little I may have been able to stay with him.

-Add to that a strange quirk of irony with the presenter emphatically making the point that she had personally banned her team from using PowerPoint to communicate and express their ideas, yet there she was using PowerPoint herself to a room full of executives.
+Add to that a strange quirk of irony.
+The presenter emphatically making the point that she had personally banned her team from using PowerPoint to communicate and express their ideas.
+There she was using PowerPoint herself to a room full of executives.

-Presentation 6 – In terms of presentation style now we were really heading somewhere
+Presentation 5 – Now we were really heading somewhere

 Stories, pacing, pausing, great eye contact, gesturing and movement; it was all there for the taking.
 The only thing that was missing was once again the strength of the content in presenting the obvious.